 If we cancel your instalments because you have not paid on time, we will apply to the Court for a summons to be issued against you.

 The rateable value of a property is assessed by the Valuation Office Agency (VOA) of HM Revenues and Customs (HMRC) and forms the basis of the calculation of your business rates liability.
 Should you therefore feel that your rates are too high, or if you have a valuation matter you wish to discuss, please contact the VOA on 03000 501501.

 It should be noted however, that payment must continue to be made on the basis of the existing assessment as it appears in the current rating list, even whilst an appeal is outstanding.
 Once official notification is received from the VOA of an amendment to the list, any necessary alterations to your account will be made and any appropriate refund issued.

 In accordance with current rating legislation, the liability for the National Non Domestic Rate falls upon the occupier of the premises.
 This is regardless of stipulations within your tenancy agreement, as the Council can not enter into third party agreements between you and your landlord.
 In the event of the property being vacant, liability falls upon the 'owner', defined as the person entitled to possession the property, again regardless of any third party agreements that you may have.

 You will have to contact the bailiffs direct to make an arrangement to clear the balance outstanding.

-The Council uses two Debt Enforcement Companies.
-If you receive a letter or a visit you can find details of how to make a payment, details of fees and charges, debt advice and general information about bailiff standards by clicking on the relevant link below:
+The Council uses four Debt Enforcement Companies.
+If you receive a letter or a visit you can find details of how to make a payment, details of fees and charges, debt advice and general information about bailiff standards by clicking on the relevant link below

 It is important that you advise us of any changes in your circumstances that affect your Business Rates (NNDR) liability.
 The following are examples of changes of circumstances that would affect your liability: